learn-co-curriculum/dsc-z-score-p-value/README.md

 So you can see that populations are hard to describe and inspect in real life.

 #### What is a sample?
 A sample is much easier to describe and inspect.
-Conducting a survey on a sample is less time consuming and less costly too.
+Conducting a survey on a sample is less time-consuming and less costly too.
 Time and resources are the main reasons we prefer drawing samples over working with entire populations.

 As we first wanted to do, we can just go to the New York campus.
 We can visit during the lunch hour in the canteen because we know it will be full of people.
 We can then interview 50 of them.
 This would be called a student sample.